coder-mike/microvium/doc/concepts.md

 Microvium is designed fundamentally around the concept of _snapshotting_, which here is the ability to take the running state of a JavaScript virtual machine (VM), including all of the loaded functions, variables and object states, and persist it as data (for example, in a file or database), and then to _restore_ the running VM from the snapshot at a later time to continue executing it, possibly in a completely different environment.

-A special case of this general idea is the ability to start running a Microvium virtual machine on a desktop-class computer (e.g. development machine or backend server), where it has access to more advanced features, and then transfer an image (snapshot) of the running virtual machine to a target microcontroller where the firmware can access it.
+A special case of this general idea is the ability to start running a Microvium virtual machine on a desktop-class computer (e.g. development machine or backend server), where it has access to more advanced features, and then transfer an image (snapshot) of the running virtual machine to a target microcontroller where it is resumed and the firmware can access its exported API.

 ![./images/snapshot2.gif](./images/snapshot2.gif)